UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Introduction

-To overcome the limitations of existing RGB-based camera-to-UAV datasets, we introduce UAVDB, a high-resolution dataset of multiscale UAVs captured under diverse and challenging conditions using static ground-based cameras.
-Designed for long-range aerial surveillance, UAVDB emphasizes small and distant targets in realistic scenarios such as monitoring restricted zones or critical infrastructure, providing a strong benchmark for detection and tracking under real-world constraints.
-UAVDB is built upon the multi-view drone tracking dataset~\cite{li2020reconstruction}, which was developed for 3D trajectory reconstruction using unsynchronized consumer cameras with unknown viewpoints.
-This dataset offers high-resolution RGB videos with corresponding 2D UAV locations, forming a solid foundation for addressing gaps in prior UAV datasets.
-We propose Patch Intensity Convergence (PIC) to generate object detection annotations, a technique that automatically derives accurate 2D bounding boxes from trajectory points.
-We then leverage the Segment Anything Model v2 (SAM2)~\cite{ravi2024sam}, using the PIC-generated boxes as prompts to produce instance masks.
-Notably, this annotation pipeline requires no manual labeling, from trajectory points to masks.
-Furthermore, we intentionally avoid using point-based prompts directly with SAM2, as the 2D trajectory points are not always spatially precise, often leading to degraded segmentation quality.
-This limitation and its implications are discussed in detail in subsequent sections.
-To illustrate the diversity of UAV scales in the dataset, we visualize representative UAV trajectories alongside human-labeled bounding boxes across different size ranges, as shown in~\cref{fig:trajectory}.
-A summary of the dataset characteristics in the multi-view drone tracking dataset~\cite{li2020reconstruction} is provided in~\cref{tab:dataset}, including the number of frames and camera resolutions across different sequences.
-In this paper, our contributions are as follows: \begin{enumerate} \item[$1.$] We introduce UAVDB, a high-resolution RGB video dataset for UAV detection and segmentation, featuring multiscale targets in complex and dynamic environments.
-UAVDB is constructed by first transforming trajectory data~\cite{li2020reconstruction} into precise bounding box annotations using the proposed Patch Intensity Convergence (PIC) method, followed by applying SAM2~\cite{ravi2024sam} to generate high-quality masks across video frames. \item[$2.$] We validate the efficiency of PIC through experiments measuring IoU accuracy and runtime performance.
-Additionally, we provide a comprehensive benchmark of UAVDB using SOTA YOLO-series detectors, including YOLOv8~\cite{Jocher_YOLO_by_Ultralytics_2023}, YOLOv9~\cite{wang2024yolov9}, YOLOv10~\cite{wang2024yolov10}, YOLOv11~\cite{yolo11_ultralytics}, YOLOv12~\cite{tian2025yolov12attentioncentricrealtimeobject}, and YOLOv13~\cite{lei2025yolov13}. \end{enumerate}
+To overcome the limitations of existing RGB-based camera-to-UAV datasets, we introduce UAVDB, a high-resolution benchmark for multiscale UAV detection under diverse and challenging conditions captured by static ground-based cameras.
+Designed for long-range aerial surveillance, UAVDB focuses on detecting small and distant targets in realistic scenarios, such as monitoring restricted zones and critical infrastructure, thereby enabling evaluation under real-world operational constraints.
+UAVDB is built upon the multi-view drone tracking dataset~\cite{li2020reconstruction}, originally developed for 3D trajectory reconstruction using unsynchronized consumer cameras with unknown viewpoints.
+It provides high-resolution RGB videos with corresponding 2D UAV locations, forming a strong foundation for annotation generation.
+We propose Patch Intensity Convergence (PIC), which converts trajectory points into 2D bounding boxes, thereby eliminating the need for manual labeling.
+These boxes are then used as prompts for the SAM2~\cite{ravi2024sam} to generate instance masks, forming a fully automated pipeline from trajectory points to segmentation annotations.
+To illustrate dataset diversity, we visualize representative UAV trajectories and human-labeled bounding boxes across different scale ranges, as shown in Fig.~\ref{fig:trajectory}, and summarize the multi-view drone tracking dataset~\cite{li2020reconstruction} details in Tab.~\ref{tab:dataset}.
+Our contributions are summarized as follows: